robhiddinga/domoticz-fronius-inverter-plugin/README.md

 Choose if you want to use the fraction calculations.
 Default Yes.
 No not supported yet

-Currently the plugin only supports Fronius API version V1
+The plugin supports Fronius API version V1
+(I am not aware of any other version)

 Features to add
 ---------------